Ernest Bloch: Legacy

 Ernest Bloch's home in Agate Beach was listed on the National Register of Historic Places on February 9, 2009.
 The Bloch Memorial, which was dedicated by Oregon Governor Bob Straub with Ernest Bloch's three children at his side on April 10, 1976, was moved from near his house in Agate Beach to a more prominent location in front of the Newport Performing Arts Center in nearby Newport, Oregon.
 In 2009, the City of Newport City Council designated the intersection of NW 49th Street, Woody Way and Gilbert Way as Ernest Bloch Place.
 In 2016, the Oregon Department of Transportation Board of Commissioners officially designated the Ernest Bloch Memorial Wayside in the area of Agate Beach where the original Ernest Bloch Memorial was dedicated in 1976.
-The Ernest Bloch Memorial Wayside, the 1976 monument and a new Monument were formally dedicated in 2018,.
+The Ernest Bloch Memorial Wayside, the 1976 monument and a new Monument were formally dedicated in 2018.
 The informal Ernest Bloch Legacy Project was created by Dr. Frank Jo Maitland Geltner in 2003.
 The Ernest Bloch Legacy Project affiliated with the Lincoln County Historical Society in 2021.

+Bloch's music manuscripts, correspondence, and other papers are held by the Library of Congress in Washington, D.C., where they are open for research.